nfdi4plants/nfdi4plants.knowledgebase/src/docs/DataHUB-Manual/datahub-data-publications-cqc.md

 Continuous Quality Control (**CQC**) is a process that ensures the quality of the metadata of an ARC meets certain standards.

-CQC i performed on each commit to an ARC, and the results are displayed on the ARC homepage:
+CQC is performed on each commit to an ARC, and the results are displayed on the ARC homepage:

 ## ARC homepage